 Guys this is the nastiest meanest hardest hitting smooth flying broadhead ever.
 31 yards.
 Pumping out both sides dropped him where he stood.
 Just demolished him.
 Just thought you should know you make a bad ass product I will def only be using these for life.

-Irrespective of animal size or shot placement, the Annihilator will put a hole about 1.5 times or greater than the size of its cutting diameter all the way through an animal without failure.
+Irrespective of animal size or shot placement, the Annihilator will put a 1.5 to 2 inch hole all the way through an animal without failure.
+These large holes prevent wound channels from collapsing on the arrow or bolt.

-With larger wound channels, arrows have a significantly reduced amount of friction on the shaft and arrow components.
-The result is less total drag as an arrow passes through an animal cavity for greater penetration efficiency, no matter your arrow weight or bow set up.
-Even low to medium poundage shooters will see significant increases in arrow penetration with Annihilators.
+Larger wound channels equate to significantly reduced friction on an arrow shaft and its components.
+The result is less total drag as an arrow passes through an animal for greater penetration efficiency.
+Irrespective of arrow weight, speed or bow poundage, all archery hunters will see increases in arrow penetration with Annihilators.

-With 3 points of cutting contact and a minimum .038” wall thickness, Annihilators don’t change shape when they hit something hard in an animal like bone.
-They hook up fast upon impact and go through animals on the same trajectory you send it on.
-They are a shorter cut on contact broadhead with much less leverage than longer heads for less of a chance of deflection.
+With 3 points of cutting contact and a minimum .038” wall thickness, Annihilators don’t deviate or change shape if they hit something hard in an animal like bone.
+They'll hook up at the moment of impact passing through animals on the same trajectory you send them on.
+Annihilators are also one of the shortest cut on contact broadheads, so they have less leverage than almost every other design.
+Less leverage equals less of a chance of deflection.

 We eliminated all surfaces that cause broadheads to fly inconsistently.
 The Annihilator is a smaller cut, single piece, fixed blade broadhead with no vents or cut outs and 100% symmetry on three sides.
 The back-scoop wedge design generates a balanced amount of lift and requires no vane alignment to achieve optimal flight stabilization.